 Alternatively, check out Osteria dell’Orsa for dinner

-But if you’re hungry for more than a few snacks and a drink, go for dinner.
 One great option is Osteria dell’Orsa.
-Founded in 1979, this has a menu of Bolognese culinary delights, including the iconic tagliatelle al ragù bolognese, tortellini in brodo (absolutely not recommended in the summer!) and lasagne or a deliciously hearty cotoletta alla bolognese (breaded veal cutlet).
+Founded in 1979, this eatery has a menu of Bolognese culinary delights, including the iconic tagliatelle al ragù bolognese, tortellini in brodo (absolutely not recommended in the summer!) and lasagne or a deliciously hearty cotoletta alla bolognese (breaded veal cutlet).

 It’s budget-friendly, the atmosphere is easygoing, and it’s open until 10:30 pm, however they don’t take reservations so you’ll have to wait in line until a table opens up for you.
-Don’t worry though: service is super quick and you won’t be waiting for long.

 How to get to Bologna

 There are regular Frecce (fast) trains from Florence Santa Maria Novella station to Bologna.
-The journey takes a mere 38 minutes and the first train departs at 6:55 am, with multiple departures during the day.
-The last Freccia train from Bologna to Florence leaves at 9:27 pm.
+The journey takes a mere 38 minutes and the first direct train departs at 6:55 am.
+There are multiple departures during the day.

-The first train to leave Milan bound for Bologna does so at 5:10 am. and takes 1 hour 14 minutes, after which there are multiple departures during the day with high speed trains.
-The last train from Bologna to Milan leaves at 10:38 pm.
+The first train from Milan to Bologna leaves at 5:10 am and takes 1 hour 14 minutes.
+After that, there are multiple departures during the day with high speed trains.

 Guided day trips

-Taking a guided tour to Bologna is a good way to make the most of your time.
 By opting for a tour you won’t have to worry about the first or last trains, as the guide or tour company will have transport figured out for you.
 You may even have the option to be picked up at your accommodation, depending on what sort of tour you pick.

-So if you want to take any hassle or stress out of your day, then a guided tour to Bologna could be a good idea for you.
-Here are some options I recommend:
+So if you want to take any hassle or stress out of your day, then a guided day trip to Bologna could be a good idea for you.

 In order to make the most out of a day in Bologna, here are some helpful tips to keep in mind when planning your trip.